 In India, in the month of February last year, we saw plenty of dangers looming up because of the virus.

-As a result, we immediately took protective action through our Tactical Insurance for Portfolio Protection Strategy: TIPP Tech.
+As a result, we immediately took protective action through our Tactical Insurance for Portfolio Protection Strategy: TIPP Tech, which uses derivatives only for the purpose of hedging.
 And by buying Government treasuries.